top of page

 • Szarlotka - Apple cake with cream; a Polish classic.

-• Wódka - Vodka: try it plain, or ask for myśliwska (flavored with juniper berries).
+• Wódka - Vodka: try it plain or ask for myśliwska (flavoured with juniper berries).

 LGBTQ IN POLAND